About the Audit

-This is the second year that the Section of Female, Neurological and Urodynamic Urology (SFNUU) has published SUI data and the Section's Executive Committee has taken the decision to keep the published data as simple as possible.
+This is the third year that the Section of Female, Neurological and Urodynamic Urology (SFNUU) has published SUI data and the Section's Executive Committee has taken the decision to keep the published data as simple as possible.
 We will, therefore, give details only of the type and number of operations performed by each surgeon/centre, together with information about surgeon/unit post-operative complication rates, and some patient-reported outcome measures (PROMS).

 Interpretation of the data

 The data presented are surgeon-reported, by entry into the BAUS Data & Audit system.
-There is, therefore, no method for reliably validating the data other than by comparing with Hospital Episode Statistics (HES) .
+There is, therefore, no method for reliably validating the data other than by comparing with the latest Hospital Episode Statistics (HES).

 There are no financial incentives (or sanctions) for hospitals and Trusts to support collection of SUI data, and this may also account for the data being incomplete.